Sereni/fsr-pad-guide/README.md

 # Building a dance pad with FSR and Arduino

-For dance gamers stuck at home and looking to build a pad or bring an old one back to life. <3
+For dance gamers stuck at home and looking bring an old pad back to life or build a new one. <3

 ## What are FSRs?
 FSR stands for Force-Sensitive Resistor.
-They are thin pieces of film used to recognize varying degrees of pressure.
+It is a thin piece of conductive material used to recognize varying degrees of pressure.
 At rest the FSR's resistance is close to infinity, but it decreases when pressure is applied.
 As the resistance goes down, the voltage in the circuit goes up.
 Measuring the voltage indicates how much pressure is applied to the sensor.

 ## Why use FSRs for dance pads?
 * Thin profile: they easily fit under the panels of both arcade and home pads, allowing to try them out with minimal modification to pad structure.
 They are also easy to incorporate into a home-made pad.